-If you plan to cook a lot of crêpes or galettes, however, you can invest in an electric pancake and crêpe maker like this one at Amazon.
+If you plan to cook a lot of crêpes or galettes, however, you can invest in an electric pancake and crêpe maker.
 It even includes a wooden spreader, just like they use in a professional setup.
 Alternatively you can use a large nonstick pan and just purchase crêpe spreaders on their own.
 You can also purchase a simple crêpe pan if you desire something that requires less storage space.

 I use a large non-stick pan with very good results.
 My crêpes are approximately 10-inches in diameter, which is still smaller than the one in Paris.
 They are more than large enough to fold around my filling.

 With this recipe you should yield about 8 galettes with a 10-inch diameter.
 Please keep in mind that similar to when making pancakes, the first one or two may not turn out as pretty as the rest of the batch.